 Dear visitors and customers,

 For a long time, fascia has been living a shadowy existence in musculoskeletal research and was predominantly regarded as protective shells for the "actual" structures such as muscles, bones, intervertebral discs and organs.
 However, recent research suggests that fascia plays an important and active role.
 This includes the ability to contract and release independently of the muscles.
-The profound knowledge about the potential of fascia for the generation of pain and their significance as our most important and richest sensory organ for proprioception undermine the great importance of the fascial system for medicine.
+The profound knowledge about the potential of fascia for the generation of pain and their significance as our most important and richest sensory organ for proprioception underline the great importance of the fascial system for medicine.

 My main activity is fascia research and the development of new reliable examination methods in the field of clinical connective tissue research.